Innovation Fund

 What is the Innovation Fund?

-Successful grants will be awarded to enable, deliver and/or support a project, resource, research or other activity that works towards one or more of the themes in the Consortium’s 2023-2026 Strategic Plan.
-The four themes are:
+Successful applications will receive funding to deliver a project, resource, research or other activity that works towards one or more of the themes in the Consortium’s 2023-2026 Strategic Plan for the benefit of Consortium members.
+The four themes are :

 People are at the heart of the Consortium and our member libraries.
 We recognise that supporting all staff to achieve their potential is key to the success for our members.
 We will provide a range of opportunities to enable members to maximise staff potential.